unraid/docs/docs/unraid-os/manual/storage-management.md

 7. Click on the Check button to run the file system check
 8. Information on the check progress is now displayed.
 You may need to use the _Refresh_ button to get it to update.
-9. If you are not sure what the results of the check mean you should copy the progress information so you can ask a question in the forum.
-When including this information as part of a forum post use the mark them as _code_ (using the **\<?\>** icon) to preserve the formatting as otherwise it becomes difficult to read.
+9. If you are not sure what the results of the check means you should copy the progress information so you can ask a question in the forum.
+When including this information as part of a forum post mark them as _code_ (using the **\<?\>** icon) to preserve the formatting as otherwise it becomes difficult to read.

 #### BTRFS

-A lot of the time running the Scrub operation will be able to detect and (correct if you have a redundant pool) many errors.
+A lot of the time running the Scrub operation will be able to detect (and correct if you have a redundant pool) many errors.

 In the event that you need more than this you need the array to be started in Maintenance mode and then the **Check** option can be used to